Naeural AI OS -- Decentralized ubiquitous computing MLOps execution engine: Architecture

 The request entails disseminating a simple message to a user-controlled node or the nearest validator node.
 Subsequently, the network assumes responsibility for managing the request.
-Built with robust components, the \textbf{AiXpand PyE2 SDK} offers a reliable communication channel with the AI-enabled node network.
+Built with robust components, the \textbf{Naeural PyE2 SDK} offers a reliable communication channel with the AI-enabled node network.
 Request progression is monitored by event listeners within the SDK, and any outcome is documented and relayed to the initiating processes.

-Throughout pipeline execution, \textbf{AiXpand Network Nodes} generate status payloads, which outline the request's current state, report potential errors, and supply information on generated assets.
-These payloads are monitored by event listeners within the \textbf{AiXpand PyE2 SDK} components, and appropriate handlers are provided for seamless interaction with ongoing processes.
+Throughout pipeline execution, \textbf{Naeural Network Nodes} generate status payloads, which outline the request's current state, report potential errors, and supply information on generated assets.
+These payloads are monitored by event listeners within the \textbf{Naeural PyE2 SDK} components, and appropriate handlers are provided for seamless interaction with ongoing processes.